Hmm. Not sure if I was supposed to share that!

 I accept review requests from authors and publishers with a focus on small and indie publishers and self-published authors.
 I’m happy to receive ARCs or finished copies of books to review.
 I prefer physical books, but e-books are ok.
 Genres I prefer are fiction, fantasy, sci-fi, historical fiction, steampunk, and anything in between!
 I read adult, some young adult, and middle-grade of all kinds – I love middle-grade.
 Lately, I’ve been exploring the romance genre, and really, I’ll read anything I think will interest me.

-By accepting a book to review, I can’t guarantee that I’ll read it or post my review immediately.
-I’ll try my best to read and review the book in a timely manner and post close to the release date, but if you have a specific time frame in mind, please let me know so I can do my best to work with it.
+By accepting a book to review, I can’t guarantee that I’ll read and review it right away.
+Reading, reviewing, and running this blog are hobbies.
+That said, if you have a specific time frame/posting date in mind, please let me know so I can work with it.

 All reviews are my honest opinion; that means I may not enjoy a book.
 I do my best to highlight at least one good thing, but I can’t promise I’ll always find something positive to say.
 Warning: Negative reviews may contain snark.

 I’m also happy to review or feature book-related products (clothing, candles, tea, writing supplies, etc.).

 If you would like to contact me about a review, team up for a post (I love to see other people’s pretty books and feature them in my Judging posts), or if you just want to talk about books, drop me a line at milliebot.reads[at]gmail[dot]com.

 “Millie, I can’t find the star rating in your review post!” you cry.

 While you’ll find star ratings on my earlier posts, I’ve moved away from them and only use them on sites like Amazon and Goodreads.
 I’d like to think that after you’ve read my review, it should be pretty obvious whether I enjoyed a book or not.
 I prefer my focus to be on what I enjoyed or didn’t, rather than just a number.